rmorales723/FinalProject/README.md

 We have a `Clients` react component that makes a fetch API call to the Rails backend API to fetch all the clients data that are present in the database, and then displays each client in the UI.
 We have a Client react component to render each client data in the UI.

-We have a StarRating component to show the rating for each client.
+We have a `StarRating` component to show the rating for each client.
 The logged in user (Trainer) can click on a specific star to update the rating for that particular client.
 It makes a fetch API call (PUT type) and updates the rating of the corresponding client in the database and displays the updated rating star in the UI.

-We have EDIT and DELETE buttons that give the signed in user the ability to edit a client information and delete the client.
+We have `EDIT` and `DELETE` buttons that give the signed in user the ability to edit a client information and delete the client.

+When the user clicks on the `DELETE` button, it makes a DELETE request to the Rails backend API and deletes the client record from the database.

 # Client EDIT page: